jpeter31415/risk_analysis_pipeline/README.md

 ### 1. The Cost of Concentration Drag (Rolling Sharpe Dynamics)
 In a market-cap weighted model (QQQ), mega-cap tech giants dominate the total portfolio variance.
-*   **Bull Markets & Expansion:** When a few multi-trillion-dollar companies lead a narrow momentum rally, QQQ’s returns outpace the broader basket, generating a higher rolling Sharpe ratio.
+*   **Bull Markets & Expansion:** When a few multi-trillion-dollar companies lead a momentum rally, QQQ’s returns outpace the broader basket, generating a higher rolling Sharpe ratio.
 *   **Regime Shifts:** Over full market cycles, QQQE's equal-weighted model (allocating a flat 1% to all 100 companies) avoids concentration drag.
 The rolling Sharpe chart visually captures extended periods where broad market participation allows QQQE to achieve equivalent or superior risk-adjusted efficiency compared to its top-heavy counterpart.

 ### 2. Drawdown Depth & Structural Fragility